SEND Information Report

-All students within school who have SEND, will be identified in one of the four categories.
+All students within the school who have SEND, will be identified in one of the four categories.

 Frequently asked questions

-However if you have concerns about your child’s learning and feel there maybe underlying learning difficulties, please don’t hesitate to contact school at any time to discuss the matter.
-This conversation or meeting will be the starting point to a learning assessment of your child’s needs, progress levels and provision.
+If you have concerns about your child’s learning and feel there may be underlying learning difficulties, please don’t hesitate to contact school to discuss the matter.
+This conversation or meeting will be the starting point to an assessment of your child’s needs, progress levels and provision.

-What happens if staff at the school identify a difficulty with my child’s learning?
+What happens if the staff in school identify a difficulty with my child’s learning?

 Miss Brown – Deputy SENCO/Competency Curriculum Coordinator

 Mrs Purdy – Higher Level Teaching Assistant.